Takagi: Moreover, you acted exactly how you thought you would. That's why I won't stop teasing you, Nishikata.

 Will he ever get a reaction out of her at least once?
 And will these two ever stop being adorable together?

-An anime adaption aired from January 8 to March 26, 2018, with an OVA released in July 2018 along with Volume 9 of the manga.
-A second season began airing in 2019.
+An anime adaptation aired from January 8 to March 26, 2018.
+An OVA was released on July 12, 2018 along with Volume 9 of the manga.
+A second season aired from July 7 to September 22, 2019.

-For other related works, see Teasing Master (Née) Takagi-san (Karakai Jouzu no (Moto) Takagi-san), authored by Yamamoto and drawn by Mifumi Inaba, which is set 10 years in the future and depicts Takagi's life with her daughter Chi; and Ashita wa Doyoubi, which focuses on the misadventures of those three girls Mina, Sanae, and Yukari.
+For other related works, see Karakai Jōzu no (Moto) Takagi-san, authored by Yamamoto and drawn by Mifumi Inaba, which is set 10 years in the future and depicts Takagi's life with her daughter Chi; and Ashita wa Doyōbi, which focuses on the misadventures of those three girls Mina, Sanae, and Yukari.

 Beware of unmarked spoilers, including for the spin-offs.